 Heat energy is the form of energy that results from the total kinetic energy of the particles in any object.
-It is transferred as a result of random motion of molecules which leads to them bouncing off each other and transferring energy in the process.
+It is transferred as a result of a random motion of molecules which leads to them bouncing off each other and transferring energy in the process.
 It is also sometimes referred to as the energy in transit.
 Heat flows from a body of higher temperature (high total kinetic energy of the particles) to a body of lower temperature (low total kinetic energy of the particles).

-Plants use solar energy, carbon dioxide and water to synthesize food.
-This food is consumed by humans and animals, is broken down in their bodies and they get energy for life activities.
+Plants use solar energy, carbon dioxide, and water to synthesize food.
+This food is consumed by humans and animals, is broken down in their bodies, and they get energy for life activities.
 They are all examples of chemical energy.

-Forms of Energy: The Equivalence of Mass and Energy
+The Equivalence of Mass and Energy

 E = mc2

-Where E is the energy, m is the mass of the body and c is the speed of light in vacuum which is approximately equal to 3 x 108 m/sec.
+Where E is the energy, m is the mass of the body and c is the speed of light in a vacuum which is approximately equal to 3 x 108 m/sec.

 Stay tuned with BYJU’S to learn more about energy, nuclear fusion, energy conversion, and more with interesting video lectures.